Women Travel News. Why?

 There are some beautiful things to bring back with you from Norway, so make sure that you have space left in your suitcase.
 You do not need formal clothing for this trip.
 Some people like to dress up if they are visiting high-end restaurants, but this is optional.
 Since we'll be walking quite a bit, you should bring with you your most comfortable walking shoes with good traction.
-The weather in Norway can vary during the course of each voyage, or even during the day.
+The weather in Norway can vary during the day and you can encounter extremes, even in summer.
 To cater for these variations, we recommend a layered dress approach, so that you can easily adapt to changes in temperature, wind and precipitation conditions.
 You should bring along breathable rain and windproof clothing.
-A warm hat, gloves, scarf and thermal clothing can be useful, together with thermal underwear.
-Sturdy shoes are important for walking on uneven, icy terrain.
-A walking stick/trekking pole may also be useful.
 If you forget something, don’t worry!
-There are shops in Norway, including on the ship which carry a range of high-quality knitwear, clothing and gift items.
-Here are some essential items to bring along with you: Binoculars, Camera and memory card, Comfortable everyday shoes, Wool sweater or fleece, Sun protection, Sunglasses, Wind and waterproof jacket and trousers, Mid layer jacket, Woolen underwear, Boots with good grip, Warm hat and gloves, Woolen socks, Scarf, Woolen sweater or fleece, Thermal underwear.
+There are shops in Norway which carry a range of high-quality knitwear, clothing and gift items.
+Here are some essential items to bring along with you: binoculars, camera and memory card, comfortable everyday shoes, wool sweater or fleece, sun protection, sunglasses, wind and waterproof jacket and trousers, mid layer jacket, and comfortable walking shoes with good grip.

 |ARRIVAL AND DEPARTURE INFORMATION |

-The Norway in Summer tour group is limited to the maximum of 16 women + the tour director.
-The minimum group size is 6 women + the tour director.
-In addition to the tour director, the travelers will be assisted by professional local guides and bus drivers, as well as the Expedition Ship's crew and onboard Expedition team.
+The Norway in Summer tour group is limited to the maximum of 16 women + the Tour Director.
+The minimum group size is 6 women + the Tour Director.
+In addition to the Tour Director, the travelers will be assisted by professional local guides and professional drivers.

-Norway does not pose any major health hazards.
-Norwegian medical facilities are among the best in the world.
-If a medical emergency arises, your hotel staff can usually put you in touch with a reliable doctor.
-Medical and hospital services aren’t free, so be sure that you have appropriate insurance coverage before you travel.
+Norway does not pose any major health hazards, and should a need arise, Norwegian medical facilities are among the best in the world.
+Medical and hospital services aren’t free, so be sure that you have appropriate foreign medical insurance coverage before you travel.
 Pack prescription medications in your carry-on luggage and carry them in their original containers, with pharmacy labels, otherwise they might not make it through airport security.
 Carry the generic name of prescription medicines, in case a local pharmacist is unfamiliar with the brand name.

 Tap water is generally safe to drink throughout Norway, but never drink from a mountain stream, fjord, or river, regardless of how clean it might appear.
 Tap water is universally drinkable in Norway, and tastes great, and there is no need to buy bottled water.